-Underscore supports in-depth reporting in Oregon and beyond.
-We encourage and aim to produce impactful, revelatory stories that might otherwise go unreported and unheard, with a special focus on Indian Country.
+Underscore is committed to in-depth, Indigenous-centered reporting in the Pacific Northwest.
+We aim to produce impactful, revelatory stories that might otherwise go unreported and unheard, with a focus on tribal communities.
 We are funded by grants and donations from organizations and individuals who believe in the importance of independent journalism.

 Underscore produces collaborative journalism framed by justice to promote civic engagement and a fair-minded society.

-Underscore News is a nonprofit, public-service reporting team based in Portland, Oregon.
-We seek to amplify the voices and issues of communities who are historically underrepresented in media, with a special focus on Indian Country.
+Underscore News is a nonprofit, public-service news team based in Portland, Oregon.
+We seek to amplify the voices and perspectives of Indigenous communities, who have historically been underrepresented in media, both through coverage and in newsrooms themselves.

-We got our start as the Oregon reporting team for InvestigateWest.
-In 2019, we became a standalone and locally managed nonprofit.
-We publish original and independent reporting about tribal communities and disseminate our work at no cost through tribal and non-tribal news networks.
+We publish original and independent reporting about Pacific Northwest tribal communities and the issues impacting them, while disseminating our work at no cost through tribal and non-tribal news networks.
 Our reporting is framed by equity — who is not being heard and why.
-This philosophy guides all of our coverage.
+This philosophy guides our coverage.

 We seek to live by the principles of diversity, equity and inclusion in both our coverage and operations, including recruitment and hiring.
-We are proud to be a BIPOC-led organization with a dedicated staff of Indigenous journalists and non-Indigenous allies, and are equally proud of our Underscore Indigenous Journalism Fellowship, launched in 2022 to encourage and equip a new generation of Native journalists by hosting and training Indigenous journalism students from the University of Montana each summer.
+We are proud to be a BIPOC-led organization with a dedicated staff of Indigenous journalists and non-Indigenous allies, and are equally proud of our Underscore Indigenous Journalism Fellowship, launched in 2022 to encourage and equip a new generation of Native journalists by hosting and training Indigenous journalism students each summer.

 Underscore took home five 2022 National Native Media Awards held by the Native American Journalists Association, the nation’s premier professional Indigenous media organization.
-We're both honored by the national recognitions and motivated to continue improving our ability and capacity to do this important work, guided by the ethics of diversity, equity and inclusion.
-We believe journalism that is grounded in these ideals has the power to contribute to a more equitable, fair and just society.
+We're both honored by the national recognitions and motivated to continue improving our ability and capacity to do this important work, guided by the belief that journalism has the power to contribute to a more equitable, fair and just society.